-8.-(1) No person shall market in accordance with regulation 5(1)(a) or (2) a package (other than a package of Uncertified not later than at the time of sampling, sealed by or under the supervision of a person authorised by the Minister in that behalf in such a manner that when the package is opened the sealing device will be broken and cannot be reused.
+8.-(1) No person shall market in accordance with regulation 5(1)(b)(i) or (2) a package (other than a small package) of sealed by or under the supervision of a person authorised by the Minister in that behalf in such a manner that when the package is opened the sealing device will be broken and cannot be re-used.

-Pre-basic Seed, a small package or a small EEC package) of Pre-basic Seed, Basic Seed or Certified Seed unless it has been, regulation 5(1)(b) or (c) shall have been opened it may not be re-sealed or further re-sealed except by or under the supervision of a person authorised by the Minister in that behalf.
+Breeder's Seed, Pre-basic Seed, Basic Seed, Certified Seed, Certified Seed of the First Generation, Certified Seed of the Second regulation 5(1)(b)(ii) or (iii) shall have been opened it may not be re-sealed or further re-sealed except by or under the supervision of a person authorised by the Minister in that behalf.